OWASP/www-staff/projects/201912-events-form.md

 ## Questions
-1. Collect email popup we can do ambandoned shopping cart and "return to complete form"
 2. Group discounts will be handled with an invoice - not online
 3. Need an easy to quickly add lots of Complimentary Registrations (like for Sponors, Booth, staff, etc)